- Home

 Profile Summary

+Dr. Sunita Saharan is an accomplished researcher in computational materials science and energy storage technologies.
+Her work focuses on the computational investigation of 2D materials using advanced Density Functional Theory (DFT) methodologies.
+She completed her Ph.D. in Computational Studies of 2D MXenes for Optoelectronic and Energy Storage Applications using DFT from NIT Kurukshetra in 2025 and earned her M.Tech in VLSI Design from Banasthali Vidyapith, Rajasthan.
 With ten publications in reputed international journals, including those by the American Chemical Society, RSC Nanoscale, and Wiley, she has made significant contributions to next-generation energy materials.
-Her research focuses on the electrochemical, optical, and hydrogen storage behaviour of 2D materials for ion batteries, solar cells, and hydrogen storage applications.
-She employs DFT-based methods to analyse diffusion pathways (CI-NEB), adsorption energies, open-circuit voltage, AIMD stability, Bader charge redistribution, and electronic structure properties such as band structure, PDOS, DOS, and optical parameters including absorption coefficient, reflectivity, and refractive index.
+Her research focuses on the electrochemical, optical, and hydrogen storage behaviour of 2D materials for ion-batteries, solar cell, and hydrogen storage applications.
+She employs DFT-based methods to analyse diffusion pathways (CI-NEB), adsorption energies, OCV, AIMD stability, Bader charge redistribution, and electronic structure (band structure, PDOS, DOS) and optical properties (absorption coefficient, reflectivity, refractive index etc.).
 She continues to advance computational methodologies that drive the discovery of efficient and sustainable energy materials.

 Work Experience